 The Data Clubs project is built upon Design-Based Research (DBR), in which key staff create the modules, teach them, observe students as they engage with the data sets, and make revisions to student activities and data sets based on their observations.
-The team has used this process to complete at least three iterations of each of the two modules by field testing in Massachusetts and Maine with a variety of students and revising based on the results.
+The team has used this process to complete at least two iterations of each of the three modules by field testing in Massachusetts and Maine with a variety of students and revising based on the results.

 The project also researches students’ engagement in data (via the Data Dispositions Survey) and students’ understanding of how to examine data sets in CODAP (see Interview Questions).

 Data Dispositions Survey

 The Data Clubs team has designed a survey tool to measure participants’ dispositions towards data at the start and finish of each module.
 Data Dispositions has three categories of survey items: Fascination, Competencies, and Values.
 Participants answer questions about their engagement with and curiosity about data, and their understanding of its relevance and real world uses, as well as self-assessing their own competencies.

 Survey results indicate that most participants began and ended their Data Clubs experience with a fairly high degree of curiosity, persistence, and confidence.

 Click here to see the Fall 2019 survey results.